snowflakedb/gosnowflake/README.rst

 This topic provides instructions for installing, running, and modifying the Go Snowflake Driver.
 The driver supports Go's `database/sql <https://golang.org/pkg/database/sql/>`_ package.

+For information about the functionality of the Go Snowflake Driver, see the doc.go file in this directory.

 Prerequisites
 ================================================================================